tomcz/aws_py/README.md

 * EC2 scripts additionally require both [boto](http://boto.cloudhackers.com/index.html)
   and [fabric](http://docs.fabfile.org/en/1.4.0/index.html) in order to provision and control multiple EC2 instances.
-* All scripts look for a file called .s3dropbox in your home directory to provide the Amazon AWS authentication keys.
-This is a file in key=value format and follows the conventions set up by the [S3DropBox](https://github.com/tomcz/s3dropbox) project.

 These scripts are covered by the [MIT License](http://www.opensource.org/licenses/mit-license.php).